Picovoice/porcupine/README.md

 ### Java Demos

 Make sure there is a working microphone connected to your device.
-From [demo/java/bin](/demo/java/bin) run the following command from the terminal:
+From the root of the repository, run the following command from the terminal:

 ```bash
 java -jar demo/java/bin/porcupine-mic-demo.jar -k porcupine